1 Week Mauritius Itinerary: Top things to do

 From there, you will be able to move on to the second main point of your program for the day: Ile aux Cerfs.

-This is a must visit on a week long trip to Mauritius!
+This is a must visit on a week long Mauritius itinerary!

 There are boat shuttles to Ile aux Cerfs from the beach or the Trou d’Eau Douce landing stage, with departures every 20 to 30 minutes.